 Half-way through the project, the student is encouraged to make an oral presentation (approx. 30 min.) on project status, a so-called mid-term assessment, to the supervisors and other relevant persons.

 The master's project must be written in English.
 The final oral examination is usually conducted in English, but may be conducted in Danish, if the examinee, examiner and external examiner agree.

 All master’s projects must have an abstract in English (compulsary) and may include an abstract in Danish (optional).
 The abstract must be maximum one A4 page.
 The abstract must summarize the research question, the methods used, important findings, a discussion if relevant, and a conclusion.
 The abstract will be included in the overall assessment of the master's project.

 The cover page of the master’s project must include the title in English, and subtitle if relevant, the student’s name, study programme, the year, the name or names of supervisor/s, department but not the student’s civil registration (CPR) number.
-The master’s project is handed in to the Faculty supervisor in four copies.
+The master’s project is handed in via digital exam.